simonjulianl/tp/docs/UserGuide.md

 Deletes a patient from the GoMedic application.

-Format: `delete t/patient i/PATIENT_ID`
+Format: `delete t/patient PATIENT_ID`

 The parameters are :

-* `i/PATIENT_ID` indicates the ID number of the doctor which is assigned when a new doctor is added.
+* `PATIENT_ID` indicates the ID number of the doctor which is assigned when a new doctor is added.

 Notes: